 - sign their child’s homework when it is completed or after the child shows a good-faith effort

 - participate in the schools decision making process

 Attendance and Punctuality: School attendance is essential for students to attain academic success.
 Instruction begins promptly at the designated class starting time and missed learning cannot easily be recouped.
 Whether an absence is excused or unexcused, students are responsible for learning the information presented on the days they are absent.
 If a student must be absent, please call the main office (520) 743-1113 or the high/middle school office at (520) 743-2256 as soon as possible.
 When your child returns to school, please send a written and signed explanation with your child.
-Ten absences in any 45 day period, excused or unexcused, can result in a student not receiving attendance credit for a grading period and result in the requirement that the student attend Summer School and/or Saturday School.
-Unexcused absences and/or tardiness can result in a student’s expulsion.
+Ten absences in any 45-day period, excused or unexcused, can result in a student not receiving attendance credit for a grading period and result in the requirement that the student attend Summer School and/or Saturday School.
 Punctuality helps students, classmates, and teachers take full advantage of ALL’s learning advantages.
 Tardy students may be required to attend instructional opportunities during breaks or after school.